Configuring reverse resolution initially requires configuring a DNS server for a specific domain.

-Considering also a DNS server running the BIND software (Berkeley Internet Name Domain), developed by Internet Systems Consortium (ISC), in an Unix environment, one would have to follow the steps:
+If a DNS server running BIND (Berkeley Internet Name Domain) software developed by Internet Systems Consortium (ISC) in a Unix environment, the configuration would include the steps described below.

-To create a general configuration file containing the following lines (not to mention other configuration lines needed for correct server operation):
+Creation of a general configuration file containing the following lines (in addition to any other lines of code needed for the proper operation of the server):

-Basically, this file will contain the following information set:
+Basically, this file will contain the following information:

 1 ; serial